ehazlett/interlock/README.md

 # Interlock
 Dynamic, event-driven extension system using [Swarm](https://github.com/docker/swarm).
 Extensions include HAProxy and Nginx for dynamic load balancing.

+NOTE: this is a major refactor from the previous version of Interlock.
+The latest tag (v0.3.3) is the legacy version.
+That is kept for legacy purposes.
+It is strongly recommended to use the latest release as legacy is no longer maintained.

 # Getting Started
 To get started with Interlock view the [Documentation](docs).